Communications and Training Associate

-The Legal Aid Association of California (LAAC) is the statewide membership organization for almost 100 other legal nonprofits.
-Capitalizing on its structure as a membership organization, LAAC naturally takes on the role of advocating on behalf of this group of nonprofits.
-LAAC facilitates communication and coordination between programs, trains in core substantive areas, analyzes best practices, and assesses and improves the effectiveness of legal aid in California.
+The Legal Aid Association of California (LAAC) is the statewide membership organization for almost 100 legal nonprofits.
+As a membership organization, LAAC naturally takes on the role of advocating on behalf of this group of nonprofits.
+LAAC facilitates communication and coordination between programs, trains in core substantive areas, analyzes best practices, and assesses and improves the effectiveness of the delivery of legal aid in California.

-Located in San Francisco, the Program Attorney will report to the Executive Director and will work closely with other program staff.
+Located in Oakland, the Communication and Training Associate (CTA) will report to the Senior Program Coordinator and will work closely with other program staff.

 Key Responsibilities (percentages are approximate and may change as needed):